Men’s Fitness Over 50 – Introduction

-Instead of going to the gym to do wrist curls or bicep curls, why not use the time there for the most full body movements that you do?
-Squats and deadlifts are for lower body days, which for me is usually Monday, Wednesday and Friday.
+Instead of going to the gym to do wrist curls or bicep curls, why not use the time there for the most effective full-body workouts that you can do?

 Do not worry, if you never did squats before, you are not going to be able to walk the first week or so after starting your squat program.

-As with deadlifts, you must make sure to use proper form for squats, deadlifts, and pushups.
+As with deadlifts, you must make sure to use good form for squats, deadlifts, and pushups.

-I will be adding additional links for all of the Hashi Mashi Basics to this post, so stay tuned and come back again for more posts about fit over 50 workouts, schedules and proper form.
+I will be adding additional links for all of the Hashi Mashi Basics to this post, so stay tuned and come back again for more posts about fit over 50 workouts, schedules, and proper form.

-I like to do squats and deadlifts on the same day.
 I do 5 sets of 1 rep deadlifts or 1 set of 5 rep deadlifts immediately after finishing my squat workout.